rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 - Click ![ActiveFiles](My%20Project/media/active_files.png) to select all files open in Solid Edge.

-When selecting, Solid Edge must be running with at least one file open.
-If an open file has not been saved, the program will report an error.
+When updating the list, Solid Edge must be running with at least one file open.
+If a new file has never been saved, the program will report an error.

 When processing, the option `Use current SE session (if any)` must be enabled.
 When complete, display of the file(s) is restored.